Alejogb1/job-board/blog-data/how-do-i-obtain-a-public-url-for-a-file-in-an-mfs-folder.md

 id: "how-do-i-obtain-a-public-url-for-a-file-in-an-mfs-folder"
 ---

-Alright, let's talk about obtaining a public url for a file within an mfs (mutable file system) folder.
+, let's talk about obtaining a public url for a file within an mfs (mutable file system) folder.
 This is a problem I've tackled quite a few times, especially back when I was architecting a distributed content platform where we relied heavily on ipfs and its mfs component.
 I’ve seen several approaches, some elegant, others less so, and it generally boils down to understanding the interplay between the mutable and immutable nature of ipfs, and how to bridge that gap.

 The core challenge stems from the fact that ipfs, by design, creates content-addressed hashes (cids).
 When you add a file to ipfs, whether directly or through the mfs, it's assigned a cid.
 This cid is permanently linked to that specific file content.
 Now, the mfs provides a familiar file-system-like abstraction where you can add, edit, and move files.
-These changes don't modify the original cids of the content stored within; instead, they alter the *mfs tree*, which is represented by another cid.
+These changes don't modify the original cids of the content stored within; instead, they alter the _mfs tree_, which is represented by another cid.
 This mfs tree, in effect, is a directory structure that points to the file content cids.

 So, when you’re dealing with the mfs, you aren't working directly with the content-addressed data but rather with a mutable pointer to this data.
 If you want to share a file publicly via a url, you usually want the content-addressed cid (the immutable one) and not just the path in the mfs (which changes whenever the tree changes).